AlexPengis/NST_TG_BOT_MIPT/README.md

 ## Setup

 1. Install python 3.10
-2. use requirements.txt to install all requirement libs
+2. Use requirements.txt to install all requirement libs
-3. set BOT_TOKEN as envirement variable
+3. Set BOT_TOKEN as envirement variable

-For GPU acceleration install

 ## How to run
 1. create a telegram chatbot using @botfather, generate bot token key